 - Other trees.

 If these obstacles are present and interfere with the job, make sure to include any additional costs in your estimate.

 Your customer will not be very impressed with your service if, at the end, you leave a pile of branches on their lawn.

 As with any landscaping service, you need to haul away the debris left over after the job.
-You can factor the costs associated with hauling debris into your tree trimming estimate, such as dump fees.
+You can factor the costs associated with hauling debris into your tree trimming estimates (like dump fees).